h4l0gen/h4l0gen/README.md

 <h1 align="center">Hi 👋, I'm Kapil Sharma   @h4l0gen</h1>
-<h3 align="center">I work in cloud security and development.
-I am Cyber Security enthusiasts and a ctf player</h3>
+<h3 align="center">I work in cloud security, development and DevOps.
+I am a Cyber Security enthusiasts and a ctf player</h3>

 <h3 aligin="left">About me:</h3>
 <p>I am an undergraduate student at IIT Roorkee.
 I contribute to open source projects in cloud and Kubernetes.
 Lets connect for discussion on cloud security